KKotlicki/Cibot/README.md

 ## Description

 This repository contains a code of Official discord bot of WEITI Telekomunikacja 2020/2021-Z;
-The code is universal and cross platform **(not tested on macOS!)** with extra features exclusive to Raspberry Pi 4;
+The code is universal and cross-platform compatible **(not tested on macOS!)** with a few extra features on Raspberry Pi 4;
-There is no need to tweak the code to run it as your own new bot.
-(more on that in MANUAL.txt)
+The code is ready to be used as your own bot and no changes need to be applied (more on that in MANUAL.txt) (more on that in MANUAL.txt)